|LW.12446 / LW.12447

 ○ Approximately 28 hours of focused skills training over 14 weeks;

-○ Average of 24 hours/week working on consulting teams for K-12 organizations under the guidance of experienced engagement managers;
+○ Average of 24 hours/week working on consulting teams for PK-12 organizations under the guidance of experienced Project Directors;

-- CPRL placement support services to help interested students obtain attractive professional and management-level jobs in the education sector, along with mentorship and networking opportunities to enhance leadership skills.
+- CPRL placement support services to help interested students obtain attractive legal and management-level jobs in the education sector, along with mentorship and networking opportunities to enhance leadership skills.

 - Tuition support awards for a limited number of students who demonstrate exceptional merit and need.

 - Nationally recognized civil rights and school improvement organizations (multiple projects) - Designed novel federal and state constitutional strategies, drafted legal complaints, identified promising plaintiffs and state and/or district defendants, and conducted comprehensive data analysis and factual investigations on behalf of (1) children of color and in poverty in one of the largest US states with some of the largest achievement gaps in the nation; and (2) students lotteried out of high performing schools of choice and assigned to chronically underperforming schools in school districts in another large US state;